SolidLabResearch/ODRLPolicyDrivenStreamReplayer/README.md

 # KISS Solid Stream Replayer

-A simpler sensor data replayer to the inbox of an LDES in LDP.
+A simpler sensor data replayer to the inbox of an LDES in LDP or any LDP container.

 ## Usage